The prevalence and persistence of ethnic and racial harassment and its impact on health: a longitudinal analysis

 Findings from the project have been published as written evidence to the Home Affairs Select Committee inquiry into hate crime and its violent consequences.

-Read the briefing note: “Prevalence and Mental Health: Consequences of Ethnic and Racial Harassment”
+Read the explainer: “Prevalence and Mental Health: Consequences of Ethnic and Racial Harassment”

 Research Fellow - ISER, University of Essex